 The climb ends at the so-called “Ausstiegskanzel”, which you can also reach via a marked hiking path leading from Hüttschlag towards the Hundegg.
 The last section of the hiking path is secured with cables, so it is only recommended for hikers with a head for heights.

 Once at the Ausstiegskanzel, you will be able to enjoy unique views of Hüttschlag and the valley head.
-Everyone then makes their way back down via the hiking trail.
+Then walk down via the hiking trail.

-To get a true sense of the “Kupfergeist” via ferrata, why not take a look at the following videos:
+To get a true sense of the “Kupfergeist” via ferrata look at the following videos: